-- the wishes of the CYP in terms of how they want to proceed the victim will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including whether a crime may have been committed; - the ages and developmental stages of all CYP involved; - consideration of any power imbalance between the CYP for example, is the alleged perpetrator significantly older, more mature, or more confident / do either have a disability or learning difficulty; - consideration of whether the alleged incident is a one-off or a sustained pattern of abuse; - consideration of any ongoing risks to the victim, other CYP, or staff; - consideration of any other related issues and wider context.
+- the wishes of the CYP in terms of how they want to proceed the victim will be given as much control as is reasonably possible over decisions regarding how any investigation will progress and any support that they will be offered; - the nature of the alleged incident(s), including whether a crime may have been committed; - the ages and developmental stages of all CYP involved; - consideration of any power imbalance between the CYP for example, is the alleged perpetrator significantly older, more mature, or more confident / do either have a disability or learning difficulty; - consideration of whether the alleged incident is a one-off or a sustained pattern of abuse; - consideration of any ongoing risks to the victim, other CYP, or staff; - consideration of any other related issues and wider context.

-Supporting the CYP who has allegedly experienced harmful sexual behaviour experienced.
+Supporting the CYP who has allegedly experienced harmful sexual behaviour

+We will assess what short-term and long-term support a CYP may need to help them manage the immediate aftermath of an incident, and to recover from what they have experienced.
 The CYP's existing support network will be central to this work; we will work with other partners as appropriate and in accordance with the CYP's wishes and, wherever appropriate, in discussion with parents / carers.